MomciloDordevic/Milestone-Project-2/README.md

 I used Mozilla web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

+All links were tested multiple times during the development process to ensure that all pages were linked correctly.

+Family members and friends were asked to view the site and play the game.

 ### Compatibility Testing